top of page

 What Is a Campus Food Pantry and How Does It Work?

 Picture a college student who wakes up at 6 a.m., rides two buses to class, and sits through a three-hour lecture while trying to ignore the fact that she hasn't eaten since the night before.
 She's not an outlier.
 As of 2026, the crisis of food insecurity on college campuses has reached alarming levels, with the most recent data highlighting a significant gap between student needs and available support.
-According to the 2025 Student Basic Needs Survey Report from The Hope Ce
+According to the 2025 Student Basic Needs Survey Report from The Hope Cen

 Apr 27 min read